jkkummerfeld/irc-disentanglement/src/README.md

 ## Ensemble

 For the best results, we used a simple ensemble of multiple models.
-We trained 10 models as described above, but with different random seeds.
+We trained 10 models as described above, but with different random seeds (1 through to 10).
 We combined their output using the `majority_vote.py` script in this directory.

 The same script is used for all three ensemble methods, with slightly different input and arguments:

 Union
 ```
-ls output*graphs | ./majority_vote.py 1 > output.combined.union
+ls example-run*graphs | ./majority_vote.py 1 > example-run.combined.union
 ```

 Vote
 ```
-ls output*graphs | ./majority_vote.py 10 > output.combined.vote
+ls example-run*graphs | ./majority_vote.py 10 > example-run.combined.vote
 ```

 Intersect
 ```
-ls output*clusters | ./majority_vote.py 10 > output.combined.intersect
+ls example-run*clusters | ./majority_vote.py 10 > example-run.combined.intersect
 ```

-All of these assume the output files have been converted into our graph format, like this:
+All of these assume the output files have been converted into our graph format.
+Assuming you save the output of each run as `example-run.1.out`, `example-run.2.out`, `example-run.3.out`, etc, then this command will use one of our tools to convert them to the graph format:
 ```
-for name in output*out ; do ../tools/format-conversion/output-from-cpp-to-graph.py < $name > $name.graphs ; done
+for name in example-run*out ; do ../tools/format-conversion/output-from-py-to-graph.py < $name > $name.graphs ; done
 ```

 The intersect method also assumes they have been made into clusters, like this:
 ```
-for name in output*out ; do ../tools/format-conversion/graph-to-cluster.py < $name.graphs > $name.clusters ; done
+for name in example-run*out ; do ../tools/format-conversion/graph-to-cluster.py < $name.graphs > $name.clusters ; done
 ```

 ## C++ Model